 When the model was released in 1999, House Speaker Lynn Snodgrass appointed a committee to review the model.

 Reaction to the model was mixed.

-Some were very supportive of an approach that tried to take an objective view of the school funding debate, and believed the model's premise was sound.

-Others found areas of fault, such as linking funding with student achievement, particularly with a model based on (potentially flawed) existing practices.
-Even if there was agreement on best practices, actual schools are not required to use them.
+Some were supportive of an approach that tried to take an objective view of the school funding debate, and believed the model's premise was sound.
+Others found areas of fault, such as all costs for full implementation is not part of the recommended funding level and linking funding with student achievement, particularly with a model based on (potentially flawed) existing practices.
+Even if there was agreement on best practices, actual schools are not required to use the funds as recommended by the QEM.

-Partially in response to criticisms, when the commission was codified in statute, a direction to the commission to research and include "best practices" in education was added to the model.
+Partially in response to criticisms, when the commission was codified in statute a direction to the commission to research and include "best practices" in education was added to the model.